 Recommended Action: Ask the accelerator what specifically they do to assist companies after Demo Day.

-Cash offered by a program ranges from $0 to $250K typically.
+Cash offered by an accelerator ranges from $0 to $250K typically.
 More is better, right?
 Well, that all depends on the terms.
 Whether the money comes as a SAFE, convertible note, or as common stock, there’s typically an implied valuation.
 Make sure to talk to an experienced advisor, lawyer, or investor to ensure you understand the implications and strings attached to the cash.
 There might be follow-on investment rights, share price protection, etc. In addition to equity for cash, many accelerators also ask for a small piece of your startup for being part of the accelerator.
 To evaluate the fairness of that ask, you need to look at all factors described in this article.
 If the program scores high on many factors, expect to give up 5-10% for being in the program.

 Recommended Action: Ask for both the cash and in-kind investment terms.